-The full advantage in terms of speed of the approximated radiative transfer calculations can be obtained by using look-up tables of spectrally averaged emissivities, which have been prepared for JURASSIC by means of line-by-line calculations.
+been prepared for JURASSIC by means of line-by-line calculations.
 In subsequent radiative transfer calculations, the spectral emissivities are determined by means of simple and fast interpolation from the look-up tables.
-For the calculation of the emissivity look-up tables, any conventional radiative transfer model can be used, which allows calculating the transmission of a homogeneous gas cell depending on pressure p, temperature T, and emitter column density $u = \int qp/(k{\rm B}T) ds$.
+For the calculation of the emissivity look-up tables, any conventional radiative transfer model can be used, which allows calculating the transmission of a homogeneous gas cell depending on pressure p, temperature T, and emitter column density $u = \int q \ p/(k{\rm B}T) \, {\rm d}s$.
 For the calculations shown here, the MIPAS Reference Forward Model (RFM) (Dudhia, 2017) has been used to generate the emissivity look-up tables.
-The data need to be tabulated in units of hectopascals, Kelvins, and molecules per square centimeter for p, T, and u, respectively.
+The data need to be tabulated in units of hectopascals, Kelvin, and molecules per square centimeter for p, T, and u, respectively.

 The pressure, temperature, and column density values in the emissivity look-up tables need to cover the full range of atmospheric conditions.
 If the coverage or the sampling of the tables is too low, this could significantly worsen the accuracy of the radiative transfer calculations.
-We calculated the look-up tables for pressure levels $p_i = p_0 \exp(-z_i/7 \text{ km})$ with $z_i = 0, 2, 4, \dots, 80 \text{ km}$ for the pressure level index $i \in [0, 40]$.
-For each pressure level, a range of temperatures $\Delta T_j = -70, -65, \dots, +70 \text{ K}$ with the temperature index $j \in [0, 28]$ around the mid-latitude climatological mean temperature T_i has been selected.
-For each $(p_i, T_i + \Delta T_j)$ combination, the column densities $u{i,j,k}$ of the respective emitter are chosen so that the mean emissivity $\bar{\varepsilon}(p_i, T{i,j}, u{i,j,k})$ covers the range $[10^{-6}, 0.9999]$ with the column density index $k \in [0, 299]$ and that an increase of 12.2% occurs between the column density grid points.
+We calculated the look-up tables for pressure levels $p_i = p_0 \exp(-z_i/7 \text{ km})$ with $z_i = 0, 2, 4, ..., 80$ km for the pressure level index $i \in$ [0, 40].
+For each pressure level, a range of temperatures $\Delta T_i = -70, -65, \dots, +70 \,\mathrm{K}$ with the temperature index $j \in$ [0, 28] around the midlatitude climatological mean temperature T_i has been selected.
+For each $(p_i, T_i + \Delta T_i)$ combination, the column densities $u{i,j,k}$ of the respective emitter are chosen so that the mean emissivity $\overline{\varepsilon}(p_i, T{i,j}, u{i,j,k})$ covers the range $[10^{-6}, 0.9999]$ with the column density index $k \in [0, 299]$ and that an increase of 12.2% occurs between the column density grid points.

 Since even a single forward calculation for a remote sensing observation may require thousands of interpolations on the emissivity look-up tables, this process must be implemented to be most efficient.
-Direct index calculation is applied for regularly gridded data (temperature) and the bisection method (Press et al., 2002) is applied for irregularly gridded data (pressure, column density and emissivities) in order to identify the interpolation nodes.
+Direct index calculation is applied for regularly gridded data (temperature), and the bisection method (Press et al., 2002) is applied for irregularly gridded data (pressure, column density, and emissivities) in order to identify the interpolation nodes.
 There is potential to also exploit the regular structure of the column density grid in future versions.
 Interpolation itself is linear in pressure, temperature, and column density.
-Other interpolation schemes (e.g., second order polynomials, cubic splines, single or double logarithmic interpolations) may 285 better represent the actual shape of the emissivity curves with a smaller number of grid points, but were rejected after testing due to the significantly increased computational effort for interpolation.
+Other interpolation schemes (e.g., second-order polynomials, cubic splines, single or double logarithmic interpolations) may better represent the actual shape of the emissivity curves with a smaller number of grid points but were rejected after testing due to the significantly increased computational effort for interpolation.
 For example, the numerical effort to calculate the logarithm or exponential function values in the double logarithmic interpolation is much larger than the numerical effort for linear interpolation, which only requires a single division and a single multiplication.
 We found that the increased numerical effort of higher-order interpolation methods cannot be compensated for by the fact that fewer grid points are required to provide accurate representation of the emissivity look-up tables.

 Figure 2.
-Log-log plot of spectral mean emissivity curves for carbon dioxide (CO2) at 669 cm^{-1} and for a 1 cm-1 boxcar spectral response function.
+Log-log plot of spectral mean emissivity curves for carbon dioxide (CO2) at 669 cm-1 and for a 1 cm-1 boxcar spectral response function.
 The curves have been calculated for different pressure levels (see color coding) and temperature values (not highlighted).
 Small dots along the emissivity curves illustrate the dense sampling of the look-up table data.